Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Extensions

-Whenever the optimal sampling points in the continuous formulation turns out to be integer values, they are the optimal points in the discrete case.
-And when the optimal sampling points are not integers, simulation results with exhaustive search show that their closest integer values are either optimal or nearly optimal.
+Suppose that we have $M$ noisy samples at time instances $\{t_1, t_2, \cdots, t_M\}$.
+We would like to use these samples to reconstruct the discrete signal $S[n]$.
+If the reconstruction is $\hat{S}[n]=\sum_{\ell=N_1}^{N_2}[\hat{A}_\ell\cos(\ell\omega_0 n)+\hat{B}_\ell\sin(\ell\omega_0 n)]$, the distortion $ \sum_{n=1}^{T}|S[n]-\hat{S}[n]|^2 $ is proportional to $ \sum_{\ell}|A_\ell-\hat{A}_\ell|^2+|B_\ell-\hat{B}_\ell|^2 $.
+Thus, the formulation for minimizing the distortion is the same as that of the continuous signals which is given in \ref{sec:matrix-form}.
+The only exception is that we additionally have the restriction that $t_i$ for $i = 1, 2, \cdots, M$ should be integers.
+Thus, whenever the optimal sampling points in the continuous formulation turn out to be integer values, they are also the optimal points in the discrete case.
+When the optimal sampling points are not integers, simulation results with exhaustive search show that their closest integer values are either optimal or nearly optimal.
 For example, when the signal period is $T = 15$ and $(M,N_1,N)=(3, 1, 4)$.
 In this case $M \leq N$ and the optimal sampling points in the continuous case are for some $\tau\in [0,T]$.
 The rounds of these point for $\tau=1.1$ are optimal in the discrete case, \emph{i.e.,} any choice of time instances from the set $\{1, 5, 8, 12\}$ is optimal.
 On the other hand, when the signal period is $T = 15$ and $(M,N_1,N)=(4, 1, 6)$.
 Here again $M \leq N$ and are the only continuous optimal points.
 Rounding these points to their closest integers yields $\mathsf{D} = 8.0069$.
 However, the optimal points are $\{1, 2, 8, 9\}$ resulting in $\mathsf{D}_{min} = 8.0068$.
 Note that the distance between the first two optimal points is 1, which cannot be achieved by choosing any arbitrary value of $\tau$, since the distance between any of the points in $\digamma$ is 2.5.